7 Kegel Exercises for Men: A Complete Guide to Pelvic Floor Strengthening

 Key Takeaways

-• Kegel exercises improve bladder control and sexual function
+• Kegel exercises improve bladder control and can reduce urinary incontinence in men.

-• Multiple techniques can strengthen pelvic floor muscles
+• Multiple techniques, from basic contractions to advanced bridge variations, can strengthen pelvic floor muscles.

 The pelvic floor is a complex network of muscles supporting crucial bodily functions.
 These muscles stretch from the pubic bone to the tailbone, providing essential support for bladder, bowel, and sexual health.
 Weakness in these muscles can lead to uncomfortable and potentially embarrassing issues like urinary incontinence or reduced sexual satisfaction.